 “I went down, and looked up and said, ‘You want me to fix this?’
 And The Rock says, ‘Yeah, let’s fix it.’
 I went, ‘OK, then listen to me.’
 But it took him no time to get it right because he is just so good in the ring.
 It took us three minutes to get it right, but if we’d done what we had practiced, they’d have booed us out of the fucking building.
 I’m not saying I could do it in every instance, but The Rock is so good, we could do that.
 The Rock doesn’t usually talk about planning his matches, so somebody must have made him worry that I was too old and too slow and that I wouldn’t be able to keep up with the work-rate.
 But once he got in the ring with me, he knew I had a feel for it, and we got it right.
 That’s what I wanted to do with ‘Stone Cold’, and Bret Hart, too.”

-Following the iconic match between The Rock vs Hulk Hogan at WrestleMania X8: “What Hogan did for me – I can’t think him enough.” – The Rock
+“What Hulk Hogan did for me – I can’t think him enough.” – The Rock

 Just minutes after the match had ended, The Rock, still elated after what just took place, took a moment to talk to WWE.com (then known as WWF.com) to share his thoughts on what his match with Hulk Hogan meant to him: